ProtonVPN/android-app/openvpn/src/main/cpp/openvpn3/doc/webauth.md

 This document has a three parts: The first focuses web based authentication during connection (AUTH_PENDING).
 The second describes standardised endpoints for client applications to retrieve a client profile.
-And final third section describes a simpler REST based interface that OpenVPN Connect Client and Access Server use to download profiles to the client with minimal user interaction.
+And final third section describes a simpler REST based interface that "OpenVPN Connect Client" and "Access Server" use to download profiles to the client with minimal user interaction.

 ## OpenVPN web auth protocol during Connect ##